We're Finally Getting A Period Emoji & A Pinching Hand That Might Come In Handy

-This new addition comes on the heels of Plan International U.K.'s campaign for a period emoji following a 2017 survey by the organization that highlighted the ongoing stigma and shame around menstruation among girls and women in the U.K. The results prompted Plan to create a proposal for a period-pants emoji (we all have our period pants), which was backed by almost 55,000 voters, in an effort to normalize the conversation around menstruation.
+This new addition comes on the heels of Plan International UK's campaign for a period emoji following a 2017 survey by the organisation that highlighted the ongoing stigma and shame around menstruation among girls and women in the UK.
+The results prompted Plan to create a proposal for a period-pants emoji (we all have our period pants), which was backed by almost 55,000 voters, in an effort to normalise the conversation around menstruation.
 When the proposal wasn't accepted, Plan partnered with NHS Blood and Transplant and submitted a new proposal for the winning blood-drop emoji.

 Advertisement